elf4j/elf4j-api/README.md

    This is by convention, and does not syntactically appear in the API or SPI.
 Both the API user and the SPI provider must honor such convention.
 If the native logging framework uses different placeholder token(s), the SPI provider must take care of the token conversion.
-2. Thread safety: Any logger instance should be considered thread-safe by both the API user and the SPI provider.
-This applies, even and especially, to those logger instances returned by the fluent-style `Logger.atZzz(...)` methods.
-The SPI provider e.g. can opt to achieve this by making the `Logger` implementation immutable.
+2. Immutability: A `Logger` instance is expected to be immutable, thus thread-safe, by both the API user and the SPI provider.
+This applies, even and especially, to those instances returned by the fluent-style `Logger.atZzz(...)` methods.
+A valid SPI implementation must fulfil such semantics.
 3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the SPI provider.
 If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller